-Foam fire extinguishers are one of the most common types of fire extinguisher.
+Foam extinguishers are one of the most common types of fire extinguisher.

 They are generally used for fires involving flammable solids and liquids.

-Summary: A good, general use fire extinguisher, suitable for the majority of business premises.
+Summary: A foam fire extinguisher is a good for general use, suitable for the majority of business premises.

 • Spray foam fire extinguishers